Uniquely Melbourne Architecture & Decor

 2006 – Hotel management taken over by InterContinental Hotels Group and an extensive $50 million luxury refurbishment took place

-Taking its name from the famous bridge that crosses the Grande Canal in Venice, The Rialto is as rich in character as it is in history.
+Here on prestigious Collins Street, the hotel’s façade is a stunning example of 1890s neo-gothic architecture combined with a luxurious modern interior.
+Taking its name from the famous bridge that crosses the Grand Canal in Venice, The Rialto is as rich in character as it is in history.

 Built in 1891, the hotel began as two separate buildings that housed the famous Melbourne wool stores and its offices.
 The bluestone cobbled laneways between the Rialto and Winfield buildings, which once echoed with the clatter of horse hoofs as carts carried wool and wheat to the wharves, remains untouched under our floorboards.

 Completed during the Gold Rush when Melbourne was the richest city in the world, the historic Rialto building was commissioned by Patrick McCaughan, a wealthy Melbourne businessman, and designed in the neo-gothic style by celebrated architect William Pitt.